 Discography is a diagnostic procedure that uses fluoroscopy (a type of X-ray) to determine whether back pain is caused by one or more spinal disks.
 If the pain is reproduced by injecting a sterile liquid into the disk, then the disk is the likely cause.

 Kyphoplasty is a procedure used to treat painful compression fractures in the spine.
 The goals are to stabilize the fractured bone, reduce pain, and restore some of the height that is lost when the vertebra collapses.
 A hollow needle is inserted through the back and into the fractured vertebra under X-ray guidance.
 A type of cement then is injected into the vertebra.
+Dr. Jakun Ing explains more about kyphoplasty in this video.

 In a neurolytic block, the nerves involved in the perception of pain are permanently destroyed.
 This type of block is reserved for severe pain, such as cancer pain, that has not responded to other treatments.
 First, a block such as a celiac plexus block is done with local anesthesia to confirm the source of the pain.
 If pain relief is achieved, the block is repeated using an agent such as ethyl alcohol that will destroy the specific nerves involved in causing the pain.

 Radiofrequency neurotomy or rhizotomy is a procedure that uses radio waves or electric current to semi-permanently block the nerves that carry pain impulses.
 Relief may be long-lasting, though sometimes the nerve may recover function.
+Dr. Parisa Sadoughi explains more about radiofrequency ablation in this video.

 Watch spinal cord stimulator implant video

 Spinal cord stimulation is a technique used to treat chronic back or limb pain.
 It uses a low-voltage electric current to the spine to block the feeling of pain.
 This is done via a spinal cord stimulator system, with a pulse generator that is surgically implanted under the skin of the abdomen.
 When turned on, it creates a pleasant sensation that blocks the brain’s ability to sense the pain.
 Patients can learn to control the stimulation and adjust it to their pain levels.
+Dr. George Pan explains more about spinal cord stimulators in this video.

 Trigger point injection reduces the pain from small, tender knots that can form in the muscles or deeper fascial tissues.